-A total of 18 workshops were undertaken with elected members and 2 Planning Steering Group meetings held during 2020-2022 to review the existing planning policies and draft the Plan Strategy.
-Sustainability Appraisal days took place in June 2022 on the second batch of policies for the draft Plan Strategy The second batch of policies in the draft Plan Strategy was agreed through the LDP Steering Group on 26 May 2022 and presented to Planning Committee on 22 June 2022.
-The final draft Plan Strategy was presented to Senior Leadership Team on 15 August 2022 and to full Council for ratification on 01 November 2022.
-It was agreed that further workshops be held with the party groups to go through the detail of the draft Plan Strategy.
-These workshops took place in November and December and work is ongoing to review the draft Plan Strategy in light of the issues raised.
+A total of 18 workshops were undertaken with Elected Members and two Planning Steering Group Meetings held during 2020-2022 to review the existing Planning Policies and draft the Plan Strategy.
+Sustainability Appraisal days took place in June 2022 on the second batch of Policies for the draft Plan Strategy.
+The second batch of Policies in the draft Plan Strategy was agreed through the LDP Steering Group on 26 May 2022 and presented to Planning Committee on 22 June 2022.
+The final draft Plan Strategy was presented to Senior Management Team on 15 August 2022 and to Full Council for ratification on 01 November 2022.
+It was agreed that further workshops be held with the Party Groups to go through the detail of the draft Plan Strategy.
+These workshops took place in November and December and work is ongoing to review the draft Plan Strategy considering the issues raised.